Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Case study: Dubai's transformation

-From fishing village to diverse economic powerhouse.
+From fishing village to diverse economic powerhouse, Dubai is an excellent example of placemaking.

 After realising that oil would not be an unlimited resource, the Sheikh diversfied from 1970.